mvadari/XRPL-Standards/xls-transaction-auth.md

 ### 1.1.
 Terminology

 * **Permissions** - all the permissions you can have, could be a transaction type or something more granular.
-The different types of permissions that are supported are explained in [XLS-otherd](https://gist.github.com/mvadari/a8d76f0c4e3aa54eb765f08bcacc5316).
+The different types of permissions that are supported are explained in [XLS-otherd, Account Transaction Permissions](https://gist.github.com/mvadari/a8d76f0c4e3aa54eb765f08bcacc5316).

 ### 1.2.
 Basic Flow